Complexes of differential forms and singularities: The injectivity theorem: Complexes of differential forms

 \begin{proof} If $\wt\Omega_X^p$ is reflexive, then the natural morphism $\Omega_X^p\to\Omega_X^{[p]}$ factors through the natural morphism $\Omega_X^p\to\wt\Omega_X^p$.
 Therefore, by \autoref{prop:morphs-of-cxs} \te morphisms,

 As $X$ is normal, it is nonsingular in codimension $1$, and these morphisms are isomorphisms on the complement of $\Sing X$.
 Each sheaf in this diagram is torsion-free by \autoref{lem:hz-is-tf} and \autoref{cor:tw-irr-p-is-tf}, so the morphisms are injective.
 The composition is between two reflexive sheaves, which is an isomorphism on the complement of a closed subset of codimension at least $2$, and hence it is an isomorphism on the entire $X$.
 Then the intermediate morphisms, which are injective, are also isomorphisms on the entire $X$.
 This proves the first statement.
+If $X$ has \rtl \sings, then $\wt\Omega_X^p\simeq\Omega_X^{[p]}$ is reflexive by \cite[7.12]{MR3272910} and \cite[1.11]{MR4280862}.
+This has already been observed in \cite[2.5]{SVV23}. \end{proof}